kantega/kwashc/README.md

 For ideas, suggestions or other non spam inquiries:

-    anders at kantega dot no
+    anders.batstrand at kantega dot no
-    espenaf at kantega dot no
+    espen.fossen at kantega dot no